We are delighted to announce the nine winners of the 2019 Recovery Devon Development Fund.

 This project will design and provide a distinct piece of scientific research into equine facilitated recovery.

-The work will benefit hard-to-reach groups both during the research
+The work will benefit hard-to-reach groups both during the research itself, and by providing evidence on which to base future equine facilitated therapy.

 Living Well With Autism